|On this page|

 Task Callback Port

-Set the TCP Port used by the Message Queue Server for the XMLRPC callback API.
+Set the TCP Port used by the Message Queue Server for the Job callback API.
 The port must be accessible between farm blades.

 Set the TCP Port used by the Message Queue Server connection between PDG and the blade that is running the Message Queue Command.
 The port must be reachable on farm blades by the PDG/user machine.